z6zhai1012/UART_TR-RR/README.md

     UART Interface

         1. Generate a slower uart clk at 115200Hz
-        2. Once a cmd packet arrives, decode it and execute
+        2. Once a command packet arrives, decode it and execute
         3. If it's a read operation, send only the address;
             If it's a write operation, send the address (along with Read/Write Bit) first, and then send the data